Making Your Ticket Booth Stand Out Above the Rest and How to Attract Customers with Style

 Idea #3: Big Plans for Small Spaces

 While ticket booths come in all shapes and sizes, they are usually relatively small and thus space is often at a premium.
-When you have a small ticket booth and a lot to store in your booth it is important to ensure easy access to necessities, and sometimes you need to get creative and maximize the space to hold even more.
+When you have a small ticket booth and a lot to store in your booth, it is important to ensure easy access to necessities, and sometimes you need to get creative and maximize the space to hold even more.
 This is where clever design storage can come into play.

 Especially with a mini booth design, as an add-on feature, consider some of our small booth ideas- installing additional shelving inside the booth and foldable shelves outside the booth for customers to sign receipts or put down their items while paying.
-Once you’ve got your shelves all set up, keeping them well-organized and clutter-free will increase productivity.
+This ticket counter design keeps your space well-organized and clutter-free to increase productivity.
 With these easy to install under shelf baskets, you can quickly and effortlessly provide some much needed additional storage space for your booths design even within a small booth design.

 Idea #4: Ticket Booth Ideas You Can Use for Uncommon Solutions to Common Problems

 Sometimes your are working within limited ticket office dimensions, and organization needs to go beyond simple shelves, and you have to get truly creative in designing a ticket office plan with multi-purpose items to keep everything in its place.
 An inexpensive over-the-door organizer can free up valuable counter space while keeping office supplies and other items easily accessible.

 By simply elevating some equipment such as a computer screen with a monitor stand or using something unconventional like a cupcake stand you free up space underneath for additional items!
 And don’t underestimate the value of a few wall-mounted hooks or peg boards!
 Or you can go all out with add on features like the key hooks seen in the picture below.
 If you’ve been pegged as a bit of a handyperson, you can get creative and follow this tutorial to make your chairs multitask – just as well as you do, by giving them a hidden storage compartment!
-Or have your ticket booth custom designed with an exterior booth counter and all the storage accessories that you can possibly need so it’s ready to work as hard as you need it to the instant that it is delivered.
+Or have your ticket booth custom designed with an exterior booth counter and all the storage accessories that you can possibly need so it’s ready to work as hard as you need it from the instant that tickets booth is delivered.

 Idea #5: Maximum Comfort with Minimum Space

-Functionality is very important, especially when space is a concern, but keeping your employees happy is even more important because it will help them work more effectively and offer better customer service, which translates to more money in the long run.
-By incorporating some inexpensive and minor interior design features such as air conditioning/heating, comfortable chairs/stools/desks, user-friendly booth counter design, a mini refrigerator, a safe place for employees to stow their personal belongings, and a lot of natural lighting, your staff will be much happier, and happy employees are good for business!
+Functionality is very important, especially when you have a small booth to sell tickets, but keeping your ticket booth person happy is even more important because it will help them work more effectively and offer better customer service, which translates to more money in the long run.
+By incorporating some inexpensive and minor interior design features into your booth layout, such as air conditioning/heating, comfortable chairs/stools/desks, user-friendly booth counter design, a mini refrigerator, a safe place for employees to stow their personal belongings, and a lot of natural lighting, your staff will be much happier, and happy employees are good for ticket booth sales!
 Learn more about the benefits of natural light here.

 Keeping employees contented is great, but keeping them safe is essential!
 Idea #6 brings safety features into play.
 Your ticket booth can be designed with a variety of additional safety features, such as exterior lighting (it’s not just for aesthetics), closed-circuit monitors, fixed windows, locking doors, and safe boxes for storing cash.
 By incorporating multiple safety features into your ticket booth design, you can have peace of mind by making the most of the security options available.

 The bottom line for every business is turning a profit, and the same holds true for your ticket kiosk for sale.
 The more contented employees and satisfied customers you have, the better your chances of success.
 Choosing the right ticket booth design architecture and features can help you reach your goal!
-Explore all your options today and let us help you design the right booth for your business!
+Explore all your booth layout design options today and let us help you design the right tickets booth for your business!
 We’re glad to assist with the booth building and design process, every step of the way!
 We’ll take your booth blueprint and turn it into reality, with simple ticketbooth design ideas that maximize functionality and stand out in a grand way!
 We’d love to help actualize your ticketbooth contact us today to discuss your ticket layout design!